zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].

-This is an [internal method][internal methods] that can be referred to by other methods in this document, but not by Test Case specifications.
+This is an [internal method] that can be referred to by other methods in this document, but not by Test Case specifications.

 ### Inputs